Do you find yourself waking up at night to scratch more times than you do to hit the bathroom?

 Itchy hands and feet during pregnancy can not only be annoying, but they may also be dangerous.
 If your itching is mild and occurs during the early to mid-stages of your pregnancy, chances are it’s safe and healthy.

-If the itching becomes more intense or comes on suddenly in the third trimester, it could be cholestasis, a much more serious condition.
+If the itching primarily includes the palms and soles, becomes more intense — especially at night, or comes on suddenly in the third trimester, it could be obstetric cholestasis, a much more serious condition (3).

 When Itching May Be Serious

 Most pregnancy itching is entirely normal and not cause for concern.